 - Supplying images and text for promotional purposes.
 Although the four exhibitions will be individual, promotion and events will be jointly headed under the ‘Take Over’ strand of SAW’s work.

 - A photograph (or quote or different visual iteration of the work) of their work being featured in SAW’s Process outdoor gallery space alongside other Take Over exhibitors.
 The creative development of this can be discussed after the application stage.

-*Emerging artists: At SAW, we have a very broad definition of an ‘emerging artist’, which we class as anyone within the first ten years of their artistic practice regardless of education, age or artistic exposure (whether you have had an exhibition before or not).
+*Emerging artists within 10 years of graduating/beginning practice: At SAW, we have a very broad definition of an ‘emerging artist’, which we class as anyone within the first ten years of their artistic practice regardless of education, age or artistic exposure (whether you have had an exhibition before or not).
 Whilst we do work with universities and art schools to provide opportunities for their students, we acknowledge there are barriers to accessing formal arts education.
 We encourage all artists to participate in our programme and opportunities, regardless of arts education experience.